-Name: Jane Davis, Founder and Director
+Name: Jane Davis, Founder

 A book/poem/play I’d like to share: Depends who you are but almost everyone might enjoy The Mouse and His Child by Russell Hoban .
 Failing that – read Pastoralia by George Saunders or Adam Bede by George Eliot

-Why I work at The Reader: “Fewer than 1% of the population study English Literature at University…what a waste of ‘the good stuff’!
-I founded The Reader because I wanted to make it possible for all kinds of people to enjoy the experiences that great writers had provided for me.”
+Why I work at The Reader: Fewer than 1% of the population study English Literature at University…what a waste of ‘the good stuff’!
+I founded The Reader because I wanted to make it possible for all kinds of people to enjoy the experiences that great writers had provided for me.

-Name: Jemma Guerrier, Director of Development and Communications
+Name: Jemma Guerrier, Managing Director

 Name: Anton Clarke, Director of Social Enterprise